-Vomiting refers to emesis (medical terms) and as throwing Up (informally) along with numerous other terms like Heave and puke.
+Vomiting refers to emesis (medical terms), throwing up (informally), and numerous other terms like heave and puke.
 Vomiting is a violent act in which the stomach almost turns itself inside out - forcing itself into the lower portion of the esophagus (the tube that connects the mouth to the stomach) during a vomiting episode, expelling food and secretions.

-Vomiting differs from regurgitation whereas the other one refers to the expulsion of material from the mouth, pharynx, or esophagus, usually characterized by the presence of undigested food or blood.
-Regurgitation is used by some species to feed their young one's example Blue-footed Booby, and the honey bee.
-Nausea and vomiting are symptoms of a disease or condition.
-The underlying cause of the illness is causing nausea and vomiting should be identified and treated.
-Nausea and vomiting symptom control are important both for comfort's sake and to prevent dehydration.
-Dehydration can worsen nausea and vomiting.
-Medication may be available to control symptoms of nausea and vomiting.
+Vomiting differs from regurgitation, whereas the other one refers to the expulsion of material from the mouth, pharynx, or esophagus, usually characterized by the presence of undigested food or blood.
+Some species use regurgitation to feed their young one's example Blue-footed Booby and the honeybee.

 Causes of Emesis:

-Increased pressure within the skull: Any illness, discomfort or injury that increases the pressure within the skull can cause vomiting example in tumors and meningitis.
+• Increased pressure within the skull: Any illness, discomfort, or injury that increases the skull's pressure can cause vomiting in tumors and meningitis.

-Diabetes: people with diabetes may develop vomiting as well as nausea due to the failing of the stomach to empty itself called gastroparesis.
+• Diabetes: people with diabetes may develop vomiting and nausea due to the failure of the stomach to empty itself called gastroparesis.

 Vomiting or Throwing Up is often accompanied by nausea, stomach cramps and abdominal cramps.
-The stomach is not able to hold the things (food and secretions) in it and forcefully empties itself.
+The stomach cannot hold the things (food and secretions) in it and forcefully empties itself.

 Adverse effects of the problem:

 Excessive vomiting may cause electrolyte imbalances.
 It may also cause the erosion of the inner cell lining of the oesophagus.
-In severe cases of vomiting such as in bulimia nervosa, vomiting may lead to the destruction of tooth enamel due to the acidity of vomit.
+In severe cases of vomiting, such as in bulimia nervosa, vomiting may lead to the destruction of tooth enamel due to the acidity of the vomit.

 Diagnosis of Emesis:

 One should always consider taking the help of a physician if he /she feel the extreme prominence of the situation and frequent throwing up.
-A doctor carries out a physical examination and laboratory tests to find out the cause of the situation.
-The vomiting may be due to many causes as explained before owing to a disease or infection etc.
+A doctor carries out a physical examination and laboratory tests to determine the cause of the situation.
+The vomiting may be due to many causes, as explained before, due to a disease or infection.

 Treatment for Emesis:

 Nausea and vomiting can be treated simultaneously with the search for the causative agent of the situation.
 Ideally, these symptoms should resolve when the underlying illness is treated and controlled.
-The situation often becomes worse when the patient becomes dehydrated as nausea makes it difficult to drink fluid, making the dehydration worse, which then increases nausea.
+The situation often worsens when the patient becomes dehydrated as nausea makes it difficult to drink fluid, making the dehydration worse increasing nausea.
 Intravenous fluids may be provided to correct this issue and break the cycle.
-There is a variety of antiemetic (anti-nausea medications) that may be prescribed which can be administered in different ways depending upon the patient's ability to take them.
-Medications are available by pill, liquid, or tablets that dissolve on or under the tongue, by intravenous or intramuscular injection, or by rectal suppository.

 Common anti-emetics are:

-The dosage prescribed by the doctor may vary according to the severity of the situation and the causal reason behind emesis.
-Buy these and many other antiemetic medicines online from various pharmacies and that too at cheap rates.
+The dosage of anti-emetics prescribed by the doctor may vary according to the severity of the situation and the causal reason behind emesis.
+Buy these and many other anti-emetic medicines online from various pharmacies and that too at cheap rates.

 Steps to improve the health: